microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

     _In_ DMFMODULE DmfModule
     )
 ```
+DMF calls this callback for every instantiated Module when the Client
-**EvtDeviceWakeFromS0Triggered** callback if the Module supports this
+Driver receives the **EvtDeviceWakeFromS0Triggered** callback if the Module supports this
 callback.

 #### Parameters